lawnsea/jssummit-front-end-optimization/slides/theory.md

 Instead, examine the minimum and maximum, as well as the median and two or three other percentiles, such as the 75th, 95th, and 99th.

-Plotting experimental results can be very helpful.

-Useful visualization tools include spreadsheet programs like Excel or LibreOffice Calc, gnuplot, and R.

 Notes:
-TODO: break this into two or three slides, including a standard distribution, a non-standard distribution, and something that shows percentiles
 - distributions
 - probability density
 - modal vs multimodal
 - min, max, median and percentiles sted of mean

-TODO: talk about waterfalls
+Plotting experimental results can be very helpful.

+Useful visualization tools include spreadsheet programs like Excel or LibreOffice Calc, gnuplot, and R.

+Another excellent visualization is the waterfall diagram found in most browser developer tools.

+I've built a little tool called [Sapa](https://github.com/lawnsea/sapa) that tranforms User Timeline data into the Chrome Timeline format.

+Notes:
 - waterfall
 - chrome timeline
 - sapa